KappaDistributive/KappaDistributive.github.io/_posts/2019-06-17-Feynman-technique.md

 It may not seem that way, but this little detour is incredibly beneficial to your overall learning strategy. **Ideas and memories die in a vacuum**.
-If you want them to become lasting and meaningful, you need to connect to as many previously established ideas as possible.
+If you want them to become lasting and meaningful, you need to them connect to as many previously established ideas as possible.
 Don't believe me?
 Then tell me: What did you have for dinner last Wednesday?
 Unless you are able to connect last Wednesday's dinner to something more meaningful (maybe you happened to be on a first